 Adult Rescue Breathing

-For adult victims, the following steps can be followed:
+For adult victims, the following crucial steps should be meticulously followed:

 1. Check the scene: Ensure the area is safe for both you and the victim before proceeding.